 So what exactly am I getting at here?
 I think Pokémon Diamond and Pearl are among the most charming Pokémon games out there.
 Platinum, HeartGold, and SoulSilver moreso, perhaps, but we’ll save the latter two for another post.
 As I mentioned before, I have a lot of memories with Pokémon Diamond, Pearl, and Platinum.
 And I’ve got what may or may not be a “hot take”: I think the Sinnoh region is one of the best regions Pokémon has to offer.

 The Sinnoh region is one of the most varied locales in Pokémon.
-You’ve got beaches, forest, volcanoes, swamps, mountains, caves, snowy fields, and vast oceans, and the game does a good job of splitting them up such that none of the environments get old too quickly.
+You’ve got beaches, forests, volcanoes, swamps, mountains, caves, snowy fields, and vast oceans, and the game does a good job of splitting them up such that none of the environments get old too quickly.
 I won’t go too in-depth about each individual area, but a few of my favorites include Spear Pillar, Hearthome City, and the Pokémon League.

 Some might argue that the region is too varied.
 Sinnoh is large, but it isn’t huge, and the fact that the same landmass contains icy mountains and a hot volcano is a bit strange (though many games fall victim to this, not just Diamond and Pearl).
 It also doesn’t help that Mt.
 Coronet is really big, which means many of your trips through Sinnoh are going to revolve around it.
 You have to pass through Mt.
 Coronet to reach Oreburgh City, Hearthome City, Celestic Town, Snowpoint City, Spear Pillar… the list goes on.